signal18/docs.signal18.io/03.usage/00.quickstart/docs.md

 Prior to  **replication-manager (2.0)** all features are available inside a single binary command.

-Since 2.0 the architecture have been split in multiple flavors of the monitor server daemon: min, osc, tst, pro, arb, that package different features.
+Since 2.0 the architecture has been split in multiple flavors of the monitor server daemon: min, osc, tst, pro, arb.
+Each package includes different features.

 | Item | Flavor       | Description |
 | ---- | ------       | ----------- |